Helsinki Philharmonic Orchestra

 Sibelius Academy’s live concerts are an unforgettable musical delight and an opportunity for audiences to discover the rising musical stars of the future.
 It is one of the largest conservatoires in Europe and consistently ranks among the top performing arts schools internationally.

 Performing is a key part of the learning experience at Sibelius Academy.
 Students perform more than 700 concerts each year, the majority of which take place at Musiikkitalo.
 The concerts serve as a showcase for established international artists as well as up-and-coming talent.

 Every year, the Sibelius Academy concert season features a wide range of genres from electronic to classical music.
 Some concerts are free to attend and ticketed concerts are reasonably priced, offering accessible and affordable musical experiences for all.

-At Helsinki Music Centre, our “walls speak softly” to lend focus to what really matters here; the music.
+At Musiikkitalo, our “walls speak softly” to lend focus to what really matters here; the music.
 The architects have created a venue that is designed to facilitate openness and exchange.